Indian Railway Service of Mechanical Engineering: Role and function

-Repair and manufacturing

-The zonal railways have workshops that manufacture and repair equipment.
-These workshops can be very large (e.g. Kharagpur workshop has 12000 workers and is spread over 150 acre with 11 km of roads inside the premises).
-It is only the organisational structure that prevents them from being called production units.

 Organisation

 The IRSME is headed by a member rolling stock in the Railway Board (Ministry of Railways).
 Member rolling stock is better known by the acronym MRS.

 In each of the zones the organisation is headed by a Principal Chief Mechanical Engineer.
 The PCME reports to the General Manager of the railway.
 The office of the Member Rolling Stock of the Railway Board guides the PCME on technical matters and policy.

-At the divisional level the Senior Divisional Mechanical Engineer head the organisation.
-The Senior Divisional Mechanical Engineer reports to the Divisional Railway Manager of the division.
-Technical supervision is provided by the zonal Principal Chief Mechanical Engineer.

-At entry level an IRSME officer works as ADME (Assistant Divisional Mechanical Engineer) and commands 50–250 staff.

-Workshops are headed by Chief Works Manager.
-Since workshops are managed by the zonal Railways, the CWMs report to the PCME.

-Production units, the manufacturing plants of the Indian Railways, are managed directly by the ministry.
-The general managers of the PUs report to the Railway Board.
+The general managers of the Production Units report to the Railway Board.
 The production units are: